 In review, Uproxx is almost exclusively an entertainment and culture website, however they do occasionally publish politics related news.
 When cover politics they present with a left wing bias through the use of loaded words such as this: Stormy Daniels Showed Jimmy Kimmel Which Mushroom Looks Most Like Donald Trump’s Junk, and this: Brett Kavanaugh’s Former Classmates Are Coming Out Of The Woodwork To Call BS On Him About His ’80s Behavior.
 Although the headlines use strong loaded worded the content of articles is sourced properly.
 In general, when it comes to politics, Uproxx has a left leaning editorial bias.

-Overall, we rate Uproxx Left Biased based on political story selection that favors the left and High for factual reporting due to proper sourcing and corrections of false information.
-(10/3/2016) Updated (D. Van Zandt 10/4/2018)
+Overall, we rate Uproxx Left Biased based on political story selection that favors the left and Mixed for factual reporting due to three failed fact checks.
+(10/3/2016) Updated (D. Van Zandt 4/11/2019)